gigigoapps/mongo-migrations/README.md

     }
 }
 ```
-(This example file are located in vendor/gigigo/mongo-migrations/src/Versions/V0.php)
+(This example file is located in vendor/gigigoapps/mongo-migrations/src/Versions/V0.php)

 ### Command
 Update database to the version 2: